Dee Jefferson

 The Tank has never sounded so good – and it sets a high bar for future projects.

 Visually, The Rites of When is often equally ravishing – albeit in a way that will confound Instagrammers (and even professional photographers) in their efforts to capture it.
-It starts in the stars: images of the swirling, star-spangled galaxy on seven monolithic vertical screens are arranged in a circle within the 2,200 sq m space.
+It starts in the stars: images of the swirling, star-spangled galaxy on seven monolithic vertical screens are arranged in a circle within the 2,200-sq-metre space.
 Over the next 34 minutes we travel down to Earth and through the snow-tipped pine forests of a European winter, then soar drone-like above sun-scorched summer wheatfields before watching them burn.

 The work is divided into two movements, the first inspired by the hibernal (winter) equinox and the second by the aestival (summer) equinox.
 The changeover between seasons is heralded by a street procession and circle dance that harks back to the midwinter solstice carnivals of southern Europe – including specific references to community celebrations that Mesiti attended growing up in north-western Sydney as the grandchild of Calabrian migrant farmers.